Connect with us

 Lamu Port will be ten times bigger than its Mombasa counterpart.
 PHOTO | FILE

-The much delayed Lamu Port construction project has achieved a major breakthrough with the completion of its first berth, and the facility is now set to welcome a super huge vessel in October.
+The long-awaited Lamu Port project achieved a breakthrough with its first berth completed, ready to welcome a large vessel in October.

-According to the Kenya Ports Authority managing director Daniel Manduku, the first berth is 100 per cent complete and the first super post-panamas vessel will dock at the facility on October 20.
+According to the Kenya Ports Authority managing director Daniel Manduku, the first berth is complete and the first super post-panamas vessel will dock at the facility on October 20.

-“The first berth will be capable of handling any kind of vessels especially the self-sustaining vessels.
-KPA has put in place plans to install three Ship to Shore gantries by the time the remaining two berths are ready for operation in October 2020,” Dr Manduku said in a statement.
+“The first berth will be capable of handling any kind of vessel, especially the self-sustaining vessels.
+KPA has put in place plans to install three Ship to Shore gantries by the time the remaining two berths are ready for operation in October 2020,” Dr Manduku said.

 The Lamu Port-South Sudan-Ethiopia-Transport (Lapsset) Corridor Development Authority, which is supervising the project, had earlier said on social media that the second and third berths will be completed by December 2020.